Geborgen/nordic-souls/README.md

 ### Starting the Game

 Character creation has been overhauled.
 High Poly Head is selected automatically.
-Nordic Souls does not include any character presets, but you can easily add presets yourself by installing them like normal mods (their placement in the mod list doesn't matter).
-Ensure that installed presets use HPH.
+Nordic Souls includes several character presets for you to choose from, but you can easily add your own.

 You will spawn in a cell. **Wait until notifications have stopped appearing in the top right** and then locate the Statue of Mara to select your starting point.
 You can go through the vanilla intro sequence if you want, but I recommend exploring all the options.